-3. Bring a resource to share with the class (Loaded on Task Stream): website, book, or article.
-Due Feb.16th
+3. Bring a resource to share with the class: website, book, or article.
+Due March 14th

-4. Student Narrative and Research Paper (to be shared in class) Due March 2nd or 9th:
+4. Student Narrative and Research Paper (one to be shared in class)

-The Student Narrative Success Plan: can be shared with your learning community Possibly include any or all of the following: Think Kids: Pathways Inventory BSC Form Plan B Tracking Sheet-Action Plan using: 40 Assets, Masarie's books,
+Due March 28th

+The Student Narrative can be shared with the class as a presentation.
+Forms will be given to you.

+Include:

+- Think Kids: Pathways Inventory

+- BSC Form

+- -Plan B Tracking Sheet

-Berger's book, your own good ideas,
+- -Action Plan using: 40 Assets, Berger's book, your own good ideas,

 Other resources and legal context if there is one (ie: 504 plan, SPED, known abuse - do you report it?)
-Use the forms then create a 3-5 page paper outlining a new plan for success for this student and down loaded on to Task Stream

-You will have about 15 -20 minutes to share with your learning community
+You will have about 5 minutes to share with the class.